 People exhibit better memory for more intensely emotional events than less intensely emotional events (…), the atypicality of extreme memories can lead people to believe those extreme moments are representative of the “set” being judged.

 Whenever one of my students doesn't know how to create some grammar construction, I always refer them to their cheat sheets.
 On the surface, it might seem bizarre.

 "What the hell is this dude getting money for?"

 But the thing is that building a sentence is like doing puzzles.
 Every piece of a puzzle is a word.
 Grammar tells us where the given piece should be placed.
 That's why, after taking a look at the cheat sheet a couple of times, every student becomes intimately familiar with it.

 Using the language ceases to be some voodoo magic.
 It becomes a logical step-by-step process of putting puzzle pieces into their rightful place.

 That's also the reason why it's much easier to convince my students to talk with themselves.
 They don't need me so desperately anymore.

 A lot of knowledge we acquire throughout our lives gets forgotten.
 At least this is how we commonly refer to the phenomenon of not being able to recall information.
 However, perhaps the more accurate word, in this case, is "inaccessible".

 The knowledge you have acquired probably remains in your long-term memory.
-Here is what the research conducted by Association for Psychological Science in 2009 has to say about it:
+Here is what the research conducted by the Association for Psychological Science in 2009 has to say about it:

 As it turned out, even though the volunteers showed no memory of the second language in the vocabulary test, they were able to quickly relearn and correctly identify phonemes that were spoken in the neglected language.